Skip to main content

 In simple terms, cloud data governance is a set of processes and policies that determine how an organization's data is managed in the cloud throughout its lifecycle.

-That’s because data now commonly travels well beyond the corporate network perimeter.
-Moreover, enterprise data increasingly moves across multiple environments, as is the case in hybrid cloud and multi-cloud strategies.
+Moreover, enterprise data increasingly moves across multiple environments, such as hybrid cloud and multi-cloud strategies.
 This trend continues to expand with the emergence of edge computing and other distributed architectures.

 Industry Insight